SilBoydens/raidbot/readme.md

 config add list of users who should get dm's on command usage
 split in even more files
 website for config? (maybe)
-make code public (this is going to be fun)